 A: Absolutely.
 Regulations regarding travel to Cuba have been updated by the US Department of Treasury.
 It is no longer necessary to apply for a license to visit the island.
 However, unrestricted travel for tourism is prohibited.
-In compliance with the updated regulations I~Dared Travels has developed partnerships with Cuban Institutions and governing agencies allowing us to provide a unique opportunity to visit the island. **I-Dared Travels is committed to providing LEGAL travel to Cuba.
-Our company strictly adheres to the guidelines established by OFAC and complies with the policy changes outlined by the June 16, 2017 Presidential Memorandum on Cuba.
+In compliance with the updated regulations I~Dared Travels has developed partnerships with Cuban Institutions and governing agencies allowing us to provide a unique opportunity to visit the island. **I-Dared Travels wants to assure clients that travel to the island is permitted, safe, and always an unforgettable experience.
+Our company strictly adheres to the guidelines established by OFAC and complies with policy changes outlined by the June 16, 2017 Presidential Memorandum on Cuba.

 Q: I heard there are two currencies.
 Is that true?